 We are the experts when it comes to indoor air quality!
 Learn all things indoor air quality by checking out our previous post, The Rundown on Indoor Air Quality.

 Ductwork or Ducts

 Ductwork or Ducts are hollow pipes used to transfer air from the air handler to the vents throughout your home.
-Ductwork is one of the most important components of a home heating and cooling system.
+The air handler is like the heart and the ductwork are the veins.
+They are one of the most important components of a home heating and cooling system.
 If a room in your house is not heating or cooling correctly or air is not passing through the vents, there could be an issue with your ducts.

 A piece of equipment that adds water vapor to heated air as it moves out of the furnace.
 This adds necessary moisture to protect your furnishings and reduce static electricity.

 The Minimum Efficiency Reporting Value is the standard comparison of the efficiency of an air filter.
 The MERV scale ranges from 1 (least efficient) to 16 (most efficient), and measures a filter’s ability to remove particles from 3 to 10 microns in size.